mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

                '(or to individual linescans).
 Each linescan is 1-sec in duration with ', ...
                '20-sec intervals between two linescans.
 The second dimension corresponds ', ...
                'to individual lines spanning the length of the dendrite in the ROI. ', ...
-               'The data is averaged across the dendritic width.']);
+               'The data are averaged across the dendritic width.']);

 % Name and add the two-photon delta F series to the NWB file if strcmpi(input.dendriteID, 'bottom')